Beijing expels three Wall Street Journal reporters

 The WSJ is censored in China, but the Chinese foreign ministry said on February 10 that the headline “hurts the feelings of the Chinese people and [has] roused public anger and condemnation.”
 The foreign ministry called on the WSJ to issue a public apology and warned, “We reserve the right to take further measures.”

-Through yesterday, February 18, state media such as the Global Times were publishing opinion articles (in Chinese) demanding apologies from the WSJ, though “further measures” had not yet been taken.

-Then, yesterday, the U.S. State Department designated five Chinese state media outlets as “foreign missions,” essentially treating them as extensions of the Chinese government.
+Then, on February 18, the U.S. State Department designated five Chinese state media outlets as “foreign missions,” essentially treating them as extensions of the Chinese government.

-Within hours, Beijing issued a clear and unprecedented retaliation to this designation — but used the Walter Russell Mead op-ed as an excuse.
+Within hours, Beijing retaliated — but used the Walter Russell Mead op-ed as an excuse.
 Or, at least, that is our interpretation.
 Writer Eric Fish suggests another potential factor — “fanning nationalist anger at Wall Street Journal (and by tacit extension, undermining all ‘Western media’) then taking decisive action to punish it, might be a winning move for the CCP at the moment.”

-Three WSJ journalists who had nothing to do with the op-ed, but who had all written on subjects that the Chinese government would rather not talk about, were given five-day notices to leave the country.
+Three WSJ journalists were given five-day notices to leave the country.
+None of them were involved with the op-ed, but had all written on subjects that the Chinese government would rather not talk about.
 The Foreign Correspondents Club of China stated that this was the first outright expulsion of journalists in China since 1998 — though a total of nine have been forced to leave the country since 2013, the others simply did not receive renewals of their visas.

 The three journalists, as identified by the WSJ, and some of their recent work, are: